Anerikaria/ITSMTask/README.md

 Code contains HTML CSS and JS - for ITSM to see

 This Project contains HTML, Scss and Vanilla JS.
-IT is flux form where user put values, and if any error it handles by JS code.
+It is flux form where user put values, and if any error it handles by JS code.

 JS work - =>. validations, submitting the form and preventing default submission